Fondation Monet in Giverny: Purchases land for the water garden

 By October the water garden was well underway, with Julie Manet on a visit with her mother recording the existence of an “ornamental lake across which is a green bridge which looks rather Japanese.”
 Later to be known as the Japanese bridge, it was built by a local craftsman.

 Following the wedding of his son Jean and Blanche in 1897, Monet began the construction of a building on the northwest end of the Clos Normand.
 Completed sometime prior to August 1898, this had a darkroom, garage and gardener's storage area on the ground floor.
 The first floor housed a new studio, with a large northern facing window overlooking the street and a glassed-in balcony on the south side facing the garden.
 On the second floor were two apartments for visiting family members.
 The creation of this new studio allowed Monet to convert the existing studio into a smoking lounge, though he tended to use the new studio to only finish paintings and as a showroom for those wishing to purchase artworks directly from him.

 On 10 May 1901 Monet spent 1,200 francs purchasing more land on the south bank of the Ru to allow expansion of the water garden.
 Following a visit during the summer, the art critic Arsène Alexandre described the garden in an article published on 9 August in Le Figaro, "When the sunlight plays upon the water, it resembles - damascened as it is with the water lilies' great round leaves and encrusted with the precious stones of their flowers - the masterwork of a goldsmith who has melded alloys of the most magical metals."

 In July 1902 Monet swapped some land with the railway company.
 On 13 August of that year he successfully petitioned the Giverny Municipal council for permission to divert more water to the pond.
 He was granted permission for three months, provided he installed regulating sluices.
-With more water available work began, which involved diverting the Ru further to the south via a newly dug bed, which in turn allowed the lily pond to be approximately tripled in size and to include a small islandt.
+With more water available work began, which involved diverting the Ru further to the south via a newly dug bed, which in turn allowed the lily pond to be approximately tripled in size and to include a small island.
 Four new bridges were also constructed over the diverted stream.
 By February 1902 the work was completed, allowing Monet's gardeners on 26 and 27th of that month to plant water lilies in the enlarged pond.
 In 1906 giant bamboo were planted.